Lucas-C/rpg-bonhomme/README.md

 [![Build Status](https://travis-ci.org/Lucas-C/rpg-bonhomme.svg?branch=master)](https://travis-ci.org/Lucas-C/rpg-bonhomme)

-This project provides the following features:
+Features:
-- locally load & save your character from JSON files.
+- purely web-based : only require a web browser for end users
-- only require a web browser (and an Internet connection to use the remote storage feature).
+- easily deployable WSGI Python app, also usable locally without Internet connexion
-- optionnaly you can save your character on a remote server, which will let you to share it with others simply by providing a unique URL.
+- locally load & save your character from JSON files, or save your character on a remote server, which will let you share it with others simply by providing its unique URL
-- add character sheets from any game, simply based on background image
+- can support character sheets from any game, simply by adding a new background image and matching CSS stylesheet

 # Demo